bkoz/bingo/README.md

 ## Do this first:

 Generate 30 free bingo cards from https://myfreebingocards.com/numbers/1-75/edit and save the 30 links in a text file called `cards.txt`.
-Also, create a text file with 30 players names called `players.txt.
+Also, create a text file with 30 players names called `players.txt`.

 #### Create and activate the python environment.